sdasgup3/scripts-n-docs/documents/makefile.md

     gcc test.c
   ```

-  Once `test.exe` is produced, the rule `test.exe` is not activated, because it
+  Once `test.exe` is produced, the rule `test.exe` is not activated, because (2) is always be false as there is nothing to change.
-  does not have any prerequisites that can change and trigger the rule in turn.

 	But with the following, the rule will be triggered every time.

   ```
   .PHONY: test.exe